treize-khushrenada/team-spot-a-mood/README.md

 ## Ethical Questions/ Concerns

+***Negative Reinforcement***

 First of all, an ethical challenge of recommendation algorithm would be the reinforcement of user intentions, which can put the users into a worse mood than they originally started with, or encouraging unethical behaviors, as similar content would be suggested to the users.
 We have addressed the concern by putting a disclaimer text in our app.

+***Music Content***

 Although the lyrics content was sourced from an open communitiy, copryright issues may still arise.
-Since we did not intend to provide full-text lyrics sharing and audio playback, only matched lyrics lines would be shown in the search results, users can discover the full audio/ textual content of the song through other media channels.
+Since we did not intend to provide full-text lyrics sharing and audio playback, only matched lyrics lines would be shown in the search results with credits to the Genius community, users can discover the full audio/ textual content of the song through other media channels.

 ## Contributors
 [(Back to top)](#table-of-contents)